When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 120 nights (30-night break-in period)

-There are five total layers, starting with a quilted cover that features phase change material designed for cooling.
-The comfort system has a layers of copper-infused memory foam and zoned polyfoam.
+- What It’s Made Of: Quilted cover with cooling phase change material.
+The comfort system has layers of copper-infused memory foam and zoned polyfoam.
 The pocketed coil support core rests on top of an additional high-density polyfoam stability layer.

 Scoring & Reviews